allison9y/prestoi/README.md

 The program installation requires two steps
 1. Alphafold3 installation.
-2. Configure Alphafold3 to Stoichiometry prediction program
+2. Configure Alphafold3 to Stoichiometry Prediction program

 ## 1. AlphaFold3 installation.
 (Skip to step 2 if AlphaFold3 has already been installed)